Author: Stacy Willingham

 My Impression: This is a fast-paced suspense debut thriller with a protagonist who elicits both sympathy and exasperation.
 Willingham creates a vivid sense of before, showing how much Chloe loved her father as a child - before she began to notice his suspicious behavior, and after when her family was blamed for his actions and shunned (or worse).
 Chloe has gone through a lot and, on the surface, seems to be in a good place but, inside, she is a mess.
 Even before the serial killer appears, she is self-medicating with illicitly acquired prescription drugs, running the risk of losing her license and certainly jeopardizing the support of this reader!
 Having a serial killer snatching his prey outside her very office destroys the balance Chloe has desperately sought and it’s no wonder even those close to her think she is losing her grip on reality.

 Going it alone as a sleuth when a serial killer is involved never seems like a good idea and Chloe exhibits an irritating lack of common sense.
-On the other hand, this contributes to a nonstop roller coaster ride with plenty of potential villains, and it made my last plane trip pass quickly.
+On the other hand, this contributes to a nonstop roller coaster ride with plenty of potential villains, and it made my plane trip pass quickly.
 Willingham loses a few points for too many coincidences and I wondered how Chloe made it through college and graduate school with only an aunt for support and could still afford to buy a home at a relatively young age.
-Maybe LSU provided lots of financial aid!Cloak and Dagger Challenge hosted at Carol's Notebook.
+Maybe LSU provided lots of financial aid before they spent all their money on Brian Kelly!Cloak and Dagger Challenge hosted at Carol's Notebook.
 We will likely hear more about A Flicker in the Dark as actress Emma Stone has bought the rights for an HBO series – I guess I can see it as a six episode-type series with flashbacks.

 Source: Thank you to NetGalley and Minotaur for a gripping read.